anovos/anovos-docs/docs/using-anovos/config_file.md

 - `master_path`: The path to the preprocessed data generated during the [`report_preprocessing`](#report_preprocessing) step.

-- `id_col`: The ID column is accepted to ensure & restrict unnecessary analysis to be performed on the same.
+- `id_col`: The ID column present in the input dataset
-  **🚧 TODO: Please clarify what that means.**

 - `label_col`: Name of label or target column in the input dataset.